Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Three-Dimensional Spatial Analyses

 \begin{corollary} From \eqref{eq:Liouville_3D}, each spatial component must independently vanish:

 where $ \vgrad_{rel,i} = \partial \u/\partial x_i$ is the $i$th row of the velocity gradient tensor. \end{corollary}

 Eq.\ \eqref{eq:Liouville_3D} can be interpreted as a {\it three-dimensional spatial Liouville equation}.
-We note that \eqref{eq:Liouville_3D} can also be obtained directly from the Reynolds transport theorem by $\beta = 1$, or by differentiation of \eqref{eq:local_norm}.
-We again emphasize that if the velocity gradient is not continuous or continuously differentiable, the spatial Liouville equation \eqref{eq:Liouville_3D}-\eqref{eq:Liouville_1D_each} may be invalid, e.g., due to a discontinuity in the velocity gradient.
-In such cases, the commutativity relation \eqref{eq:commut_vel} may also be invalid.
+We again emphasize that if the pdf is not continuous or continuously differentiable, e.g., due to a discontinuity in the velocity gradient, \eqref{eq:Liouville_3D} may be invalid.

 Despite an extensive search, we have not identified any previous report of the three-dimensional or one-dimensional spatial Liouville equation \eqref{eq:Liouville_3D}-\eqref{eq:Liouville_1D_each} in the fluid mechanics or physics literature, or even in the probability literature.
-A contributing factor may be that in the traditional Liouville equation derived by Gibbs \cite{Gibbs_1884}, based on the pdf $f(\pos,\mom|t)$ in $6N$-dimensional phase space (where $\pos$ and $\mom$ are position and momentum vectors), all parameters are functions of time, leading exclusively to a temporal Liouville equation \citeeg{Tolman_1938, Landau_Lifshitz_1969} (see also \S\ref{sect:Hamilt}).
-Spatial Liouville equations are also accessible using the apparatus of exterior calculus (see \S\ref{sect:diffform}), but we have not found any previous study to do so -- noting that this requires a multiparameter Lie derivative, divorcing this operator from the concept of physical time.
+A contributing factor may be that in the traditional Liouville equation derived by Gibbs \cite{Gibbs_1884}, based on the pdf $f(\pos,\mom|t)$ in $6N$-dimensional phase space (where $\pos$ and $\mom$ are position and momentum vectors), all parameters are functions of time, leading exclusively to a temporal Liouville equation \cite[e.g.,][]{Tolman_1938, Landau_Lifshitz_1969} (see also \S\ref{sect:ex_sys}).
+Spatial Liouville equations are also accessible using the apparatus of exterior calculus (see \S\ref{sect:general}), but we have not found any previous study to do so -- noting that this requires a multiparameter Lie derivative, divorcing this operator from the concept of physical time.